minha12/StyleID/README.md

 ```
 jupyter lab
 ```
 Navigate and open `notebook.ipyb`.
-Please ignore the first section of "Setting up for Google Colab" section and run the "Demo" section directly.
+Please ignore the sections of "Initial setup" and "Downloading models and data" as they are meant for Google Colab only.

 ## Citation: